Nmap for Penetration Testing

 nmap -iL targets.txt

-To save the scan results, you can use -oA:
+To save the results, use -oA:

 nmap -iL targets.txt -oA basic-scan